English Curriculum at Leyland Methodist Schools

 Reading and Phonics:

 In KS1 and KS2, reading skills are explicitly taught using the content domain approach, helping children to develop comprehension strategies.
-Our progressive whole-class reading scheme in KS2 ensures all children are challenged to expand their vocabulary and deepen their understanding of texts.
-Teachers supplement this with extracts from key texts to enrich learning experiences.
+Our progressive whole-class reading strategy in KS2 ensures all children are challenged to expand their vocabulary and deepen their understanding of texts.
+Each half term, children will read a high quality fiction text, a non-fiction text linked to the wider curriculum topic being studied and a poem.
+Through high quality teacher modelling, children learn how to read each genre expressively, with understanding and meaning.

 Impact:

-Through our well-planned English curriculum and the Talk 4 Writing approach, children develop the skills, knowledge, and vocabulary to communicate effectively and creatively.
+Through our well-planned English curriculum, children develop the skills, knowledge, and vocabulary to communicate effectively and creatively.
 As they progress through school, they become confident readers, expressive writers, and articulate speakers.
 Teachers use continuous assessment to track progress and inform next steps, ensuring each child reaches their full potential.

 Assessment tools include: